-Teacher preparation programs in CTE give prospective teachers the skills to provide specialized instruction in a particular occupational field.
+Teacher preparation programs in CTE give prospective teachers with a bachelor’s degree the skills to provide specialized instruction in a particular occupational field.
 Successful career and technical education teachers must learn to balance traditional classroom coursework with an ample amount of hands-on instruction so that their students are truly prepared to take on positions in their respective fields once their classes are complete.

 Unlike other teachers, CTE teachers are often required to have work experience in the field they want to teach before entering the teaching profession.
 This requirement ensures that these teachers have adequate knowledge of the occupation to pass on to their students.
 These educators may also be required to pass some of the same licensing exams as other types of teachers—that is, those that assess the prospective teacher’s knowledge of educational theory and instruction.
 In addition, they may need to hold certain professional certifications and/or licenses in the occupational field they choose to teach.